jordanpotti/AWSBucketDump/README.md

 `optional arguments:`
 `  -h, --help    show this help message and exit`
 `  -D            Download files.
-This requires significant diskspace` ` -l HOSTLIST`
+This requires significant diskspace` `  -d            If set to 1 or True, create directories for each host w/ results` ` -l HOSTLIST`
  ` -g GREPWORDS  Provide a wordlist to grep for`
   `-m MAXSIZE    Maximum file size to download.`

  `python AWSBucketDump.py -l BucketNames.txt -g interesting_Keywords.txt -D -m 500000`